Calculating the ROI of SEO

 There are 2 key valuation methodologies that we use.
 The first is based on identifying the additional value of the SEO traffic driven to the site.
 In this method, apply a conversion rate to the additional traffic generated and then multiply that number by the value of a converted click.
 If this data is not available, it is still worth estimating these numbers based on the best available data, in order to get some indication of the value of the traffic.
 Also, consider that there may be multiple conversion points and ensure this is factored into the analysis.

 The next key decision is to identify the time period over which the SEO project will continue to provide the additional traffic.
-This varies between projects, companies, industries and the level of competition and will require judgement and analysis to identify the most appropriate period.
+This varies between projects, companies, industries, and the level of competition and will require judgment and analysis to identify the most appropriate period.
 We generally use a number between 12 and 24 months to calculate the total additional SEO traffic.

 The value of the additional traffic less the cost of the SEO project is the ROI.
 The cost of the SEO project should only include additional directly attributable internal and external costs, but should exclude sunk costs (costs that would be incurred regardless).